Mangahigh/js-written-number-OLD/README.md

 ##### unitSeparator:
 'String' that separates the units from the last base cardinal numbers.
 Example: 1234 -> one thousand two hundred **and** thirty-four

+##### noSpaces:
+'Boolean' that indicates if there should be spaces in between parts of the number.
+In German there are no spaces in written numbers smaller than a million.

 ##### base:
 Base cardinals numbers.
 Numbers that have unique names and are used to build